stigok/i3status-js/README.md

 The program reads some environment variables

-- `INTERVAL` (Default: 1000) Main program update interval in milliseconds
+- `INTERVAL` (Default: `1000`) Main program update interval in milliseconds
-- `PLUGIN_DIR` (Default: `./commands.d`) Directory path to read command files
+- `PLUGIN_DIR` (Default: `'./commands.d'`) Directory path to read command files
 - `NOCLEAR` (Default: `undefined`) Don't clear terminal buffer on each iteration.
 Set to any truthy value.

 ### The `ctx` object

 A unique context object is passed to each invoked function.

+- `value` (Default: `'…'`) String that will be written to the statusbar.
-The `value` property is read on each iteration of the main programs update interval.
-If necessary, the refresh function may be called to force a statusbar refresh immediately.
-This is useful when you require instant feedback for e.g. volume status or network events.
-See example files for how these are used.
+- `refresh()` invoke to force a statusbar refresh.
+This is useful when you require instant feedback for e.g. volume meter or network events.
+See example files for how it can be used.

+Defaults:
 ```javascript
 {
   value: '…',